Welcome and introduction from the Director of Childrenâs and Education Services

-Welcome to the Foster Carers Learning and Development Brochure, 2024 – 2025.
+Welcome to the Foster Carers Training, Learning and Development Brochure for 2025 to 2026.

-It is the relationship with a Carer that very often makes the real difference to the lives of our children who are looked after by the local authority.
-Coventry values the diligent work of its Foster Carers, therefore, is keen to support them every step of the way.
+The relationship with a carer for a child in care very often makes the real difference to their lives.
+Coventry Children’s and Education Service values the crucial and skilful work of its Foster Carers, therefore, it is important to us to support them every step of the way.

-In Coventry Children’s Services we place children at the heart of everything we do.
-We pride ourselves on being a learning organisation and are proactive in helping both employees and our foster parents to develop their skills, knowledge, and experience.
-We are committed to providing high quality training programmes that are accessible and relevant to all our foster carers.
+Coventry Children’s and Education Services place children at the heart of everything we do.
+We pride ourselves on being a learning organisation and are proactive in helping both employees and our foster carers to develop their skills, knowledge, and experience.
+We are committed to providing a high-quality training programme that is accessible and relevant to all our foster carers.

-You will note that some of many of the sessions will be delivered jointly with Supervising Social Workers, Children’s Social Workers, and staff across Children’s Services.
-This is part of the commitment to deliver a ‘team around the child’ approach to all looked after children and young people, relationships will be strengthened and the learning that we all take from the children we look after will be shared.
+You will note that some of the sessions will be delivered jointly with Supervising Social Workers, Children’s Social Workers, and staff across Children’s and Education Services.
+This is part of our commitment to deliver a ‘team around the child’ approach to all children in care.
+Coventry Family Valued places relational practice at the core of how we work with children, families, professionals and colleagues.

-I am proud of what we are achieving in Coventry with children and families we work with, and I am committed to strengthening Children’s Services further on our journey to excellence.
+I am proud of what we are achieving in Coventry with children and families we work with, and I am committed to strengthening Children’s and Education Services further on our journey to excellence.

 Training etiquette